F5Networks/f5-openstack-agent/README.rst

 Introduction
 ------------

-The F5® OpenStack agent translates from 'OpenStack' to 'F5®'.
-It uses the `f5-sdk <f5sdk:home>` to translate OpenStack messaging calls -- such as those from the Neutron RPC messaging queue -- into iControl® REST calls to F5® products, such as BIG-IP®.
+The F5® agent translates from 'OpenStack' to 'F5®'.
+It uses the `f5-sdk <http://f5-sdk.readthedocs.io>`_ to translate OpenStack messaging calls -- such as those from the Neutron RPC messaging queue -- into iControl® REST calls to F5® technologies, such as BIG-IP®.

 Documentation
 -------------